softwaresaved/2020-04-30-ramp-swc/novice/git/01-setup.md

 (See the Etherpad)

-Git commands are written `git verb`, where `verb` is what we actually want it to do.
+Git commands are written `git action`, where `action` is what we actually want it to do.
 In this case,
 we're telling Git: